 - Became the Fifth state to pass DPC related legislation, enacted in 2014 with Senate Bill 1404.
 For the text of the law, see Arizona Revised Statutes § 20-123.
-This original effort failed to provide a clear definition of DPC, fails to provide a clear path for protection from the insurance commissioner (note the emphasized phrase below "if the plan does not assume financial risk" - which leaves the debate open and makes the law meaningless) and has no consumer protections of any kind, increasing the chance that it would fail to survive judicial scrutiny.
+This original effort failed to provide a clear definition of DPC, failed to provide a clear path for protection from the insurance commissioner (note the emphasized phrase below "if the plan does not assume financial risk" - which leaves the debate open and makes the law meaningless) and had no consumer protections of any kind, increasing the chance that it would fail to survive judicial scrutiny.
 Fortunately Arizona has modified its existing (previously irrelevant) DPC law by passing companion bills in the House (HB 2113) and Senate (SB 1105).
 The legislation was signed by the governor on 04/17/19.

 - Multiple DPC practices are already known to be operating within Arizona.
 In fact, the mapper demonstrates that is has a higher than average density of DPC practices.

 - Physician Dispensing is permitted in Arizona.
 Physicians do need to register with their appropriate board of medicine.
 DOs may use this form and MDs may use this form.
 This DO FAQ form might also be a useful reference.

 - When designing your contract be sure to review Title 20 (Insurance) of the Arizona Revised Statutes.
 Please note Section 20-103

 A. For the purposes of this title, except as otherwise provided, "insurance" is a contract by which one undertakes to indemnify another or to pay a specified amount upon determinable contingencies.

 B. Private ambulance service contracts or private fire protection service contracts are not insurance, and this title does not apply to those contracts.

 C. Charitable gift annuities that are issued pursuant to section 20-119 are not insurance and, except as provided in section 20-119, this title does not apply to agreements for those annuities.